nicolay-r/blog/_posts/2022-05-01-process-mass-media-relations-with-arekit.md

 ```

 On the second step, we implement **text parser**.
-In AREkit-0.22.0, the latter represents a list of the transormations organized in a pipeline:
+In AREkit-0.22.0, the latter represents a list of the transormations organized in a pipeline
+of the following transformations:
-* We split the input sequence onto list of words separated by white spaces.
+1. We split the input sequence onto list of words separated by white spaces.
-* For named entities annotation we adopt BERT model (pretrained on the OntoNotes-v5 collection), provided by
+2. For named entities annotation we adopt BERT model (pretrained on the OntoNotes-v5 collection), provided by
 [DeepPavlov](https://deeppavlov.ai/).
-* Since we perform entities grouping, there is a need to provide the related function (`get_synonysms_group_index`):
+3. Since we perform entities grouping, there is a need to provide the related function (`get_synonysms_group_index`):

 ```python
 def get_synonym_group_index(s, value):
     if not s.contains_synonym_value(value):